 On February 1, 2013, Axalta Coating Systems U.S. Holdings, Inc. (f/k/a U.S. Coatings Acquisition Inc.) and Axalta Coating Systems Dutch Holding B B.V. (f/k/a Flash Dutch 2 B.V.), our indirect wholly owned subsidiaries (the "Issuers"), offered and sold \$750.0 million aggregate principal amount of 7.375% senior unsecured notes due 2021 (the "Dollar Senior Notes") and related guarantees thereof.
-Additionally, the Issuers offered and sold \$250.0 million aggregate principal amount of 5.750% senior secured notes due 2021 (the "Euro Senior Notes") and related guarantees thereof.
-Cash fees related to the issuance of the Senior Notes were \$33.1 million, are recorded as "Deferred financing costs" and are amortized as interest expense over the life of the Notes.
-At December 31, 2014, the remaining unamortized balance of such costs was \$25.3 million.
+Additionally, the Issuers offered and sold €250.0 million aggregate principal amount of 5.750% senior secured notes due 2021 (the "Euro Senior Notes") and related guarantees thereof.
+Cash fees related to the issuance of the Senior Notes were \$33.1 million, are recorded as direct deductions of the associated debt obligations, and are amortized as interest expense over the life of the Senior Notes.
+At June 30, 2015 and December 31, 2014, the remaining unamortized balances were \$23.3 million and \$25.3 million, respectively.
+The expense related to the amortization of the deferred financing costs, net was \$2.0 million for both the six months ended June 30, 2015 and 2014.
 The Senior Notes are unconditionally guaranteed on a senior basis by certain of the Issuers' subsidiaries.
 The indentures governing the Senior Notes contain covenants that restrict the ability of the Issuers and their subsidiaries to, among other things, incur additional debt, make certain payments including payment of dividends or repurchases of equity interest of the Issuers, make loans or acquisitions or capital contributions and certain investments, incur certain liens, sell assets, merge or consolidate or liquidate other entities and enter into transactions with affiliates.

 The Euro Senior Notes were sold at par and are due February 1, 2021.
 The Euro Senior Notes bear interest at 5.750% payable semi-annually on February 1 and August 1.
-Cash fees related to the issuance of the Euro Senior Notes were \$10.2 million, are recorded within "Deferred financing costs, net" and are amortized as interest expense over the life of the Senior Notes.
-At December 31, 2014, the remaining unamortized balance is \$7.7 million.
+Cash fees related to the issuance of the Euro Senior Notes were \$10.2 million, are recorded as direct deductions of the associated debt obligations and are amortized as interest expense over the life of the Senior Notes.
+At June 30, 2015 and December 31, 2014, the remaining unamortized balance was \$7.1 million and \$7.7 million, respectively.